 Perino’s Restaurant 4101 Wilshire Blvd, Los Angeles, CA.

 Do You Know Who Paul R. Williams Is?
-Jude Hospital one of Paul Williams last public commissions.
+St. Jude Hospital one of Paul Williams last public commissions.
+Williams designed shape liken to Star of St. Jude.
 Photo with founder Danny Thomas.
 Paul Williams futuristic design of St. Jude.
 St. Jude Hospital symbol a star.
-Photo courtesy St Jude 1962.
+The photo was taken in 1962.

 Do You Know Who Paul R. Williams Is?
-Paul R. Williams has a renowned resume of residential and commercial designs in the heart of Los Angeles.
-Designed over 3,000 buildings in Southern California.
+Paul R. Williams was an African American architect.
+Orphaned at four and raised by foster parents.
+He attended the University of Southern California.
+Williams opened his own architectural firm at 28 years old.
+He designed residential and commercial properties in in Southern California.
 Concentration Beverly Hills, Bel Air and West Los Angeles.
-Raised in foster homes.
 Williams became known as, “the Architect to the Stars.”
 His celebrity clientele included: CBS founder William Paley, Lon Chaney, Charles Cottell, Frank Sinatra, Lucille Ball, Anthony Quinn, Barbara Stanwyck, Zsa Zsa Gabor and Tyrone Power.
+His commercial designs include Los Angeles International Airport, First Methodist Church, and MCA Building.
+Considering the racial climate in Los Angeles, CA in the early 20th century.
+I marvel at his accompaniments.
 Do You Know Who Paul R. Williams Is?